FOCUS: Effective Embedding Initialization for Monolingual Specialization of Multilingual Models: Results

-\paragraph{Vocabulary Extension or Replacement?} {We find that vocabulary replacement generally performs better than vocabulary extension. } Additionally, \lapt{} with an extended vocabulary often underperforms \lapt{} with the original vocabulary.
+\paragraph{Vocabulary Extension or Replacement?} We find that vocabulary extension generally performs worse on downstream tasks than keeping the original vocabulary.
 This finding is in line with results reported by \citet{ebrahimi-kann-2021-adapt} on a set of 30 typologically diverse languages.
 Prior studies proposing vocabulary extension \cite{language-adaptive-pretraing, wang-etal-2020-extending, chau-smith-2021-specializing} used mBERT and were motivated by the possibility of out-of-vocabulary (OOV) tokens.
-For XLM-R using \texttt{sentencepiece} with 100\% character set coverage or byte-level tokenizers, OOV tokens can always be represented at the character or byte level.
-Therefore, the benefits of vocabulary extension might be less pronounced in these cases because the OOV problem is less severe to begin with.
+For \mbox{XLM-R} using SentencePiece with 100\% character set coverage or byte-level tokenizers, OOV tokens can always be represented at the character or byte level.
+Therefore, the benefits of vocabulary extension might be less pronounced in these cases because the OOV problem is less relevant to begin with.

-Keeping the original vocabulary intact proves to be a strong baseline and occasionally even outperforms all other methods.
-In these cases, however, vocabulary replacement with \focus{} trails closely behind.
-Vocabulary replacement also allows for faster experimentation due to shorter training times and leads to smaller resulting models.
+On average, when combined with \focus{} initialization, vocabulary replacement outperforms both vocabulary extension and keeping the original vocabulary.
+Nevertheless, keeping the original vocabulary intact proves to be a strong baseline and for the high-resource language German even outperforms vocabulary replacement with \focus{}.
+However, vocabulary replacement paired with \focus{} performs better on medium- and low-resource languages, results in smaller models, and is thus faster to train.

+\paragraph{Low-Resource Languages.} Focusing on lesser-resourced languages, \focus{} outperforms random initialization and \lapt{} with the original vocabulary on NER for Hausa and isiXhosa.
+Furthermore, we report the Masked Language Modeling loss directly after initialization on a number of very low-resource languages in \autoref{tab:init-mlm-comparison}.
+We see that across all languages, including the very low-resource ones, \focus{} achieves the best results. \focus{} also provides a good initialization even when the target language was not part of the source model's pretraining.

+In low-resource settings, a key advantage of \focus{} is that we only need unlabeled target language data to train our auxiliary embeddings -- a resource already needed for \lapt{} in any case.
+Unlike \wechsel{}, no bilingual dictionary is required, the quality and coverage of which might also be insufficient in low-resource settings.
+Some low-resource languages, such as Hausa and isiXhosa, are also not covered by \wechsel{}'s source of pretrained word embeddings.\footnote{\resizebox{0.93\linewidth}{!}{\url{https://fasttext.cc/docs/en/crawl-vectors.html}}}